sigma0-dev/charms/hello-world.md

 brew install bitcoin
 ```

-This walkthrough assumes a bitcoin node running with the following configuration (`bitcoin.conf`):
+This guide assumes a bitcoin node running with the following configuration (`bitcoin.conf`):

 ```
 server=1